 So why aren’t we doing the same proactive assaults on obesity?

-I believe it’s primarily because it ‘hurts peoples feelings’.
+I believe it’s primarily because it ‘hurts people’s feelings’.
 But that shouldn’t matter; it’s an incredibly important epidemic to address.
 Especially as we are moving further to the left, and more socialized healthcare is seemingly becoming inevitable.

-5. The Culture Our Policies Enable
+5. Our Culture Enables These Policies

 The culture in the US (enabled by the government) caters to the obese.
-Through the destruction of the family unit, to companies catering to the bottom line – all have drastic effects on how our culture directly correlates with obesity rates.
+Through the destruction of the family unit, to companies catering to the bottom line, all have drastic effects on how our culture directly correlates with obesity rates.

 Conclusion

-Obesity is without a doubt, an epidemic.
+Obesity is, without a doubt, an epidemic.